QuickFastly/NR-wiki/docs/Nova-Regna/Characters/HT/Shun Inazuma.md

 ## Special abilities

-Like all fox spirits, he has both [[Alignment]] and [[Attunement]].
+Like all fox spirits, he has both [Alignment](../../World/Concepts/Alignment) and [Attunement](../../World/Concepts/Attunement).
 He was a master of the traditional Inazuma sword arts despite only receiving one short year of training from another master, and mastered them with the standard right handed technique despite being left handed.
 This combined with his ability to slow his perception of time and force his body to move proportionally faster made him one of the most feared swordmasters of Shinzen.

-After losing his right arm, he immediately displayed an even more fearsome mastery of left handed swordsmanship by combining the Inazuma sword arts with a traditional sword and swordsmanship of his homeland of [[Shaohou]].
+After losing his right arm, he immediately displayed an even more fearsome mastery of left handed swordsmanship by combining the Inazuma sword arts with a traditional sword and swordsmanship of his homeland of [Shaohou](../../World/Map/Shaohou/Shaohou).
 He never drew a sword again since then.

 ## Personality